rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_hyperv_vms.md

   3. Do: `use post/windows/gather/enum_hyperv_vms`
   4. Do: `set SESSION <session id>`
   5. Do: `run`
-  6. You should be able to see a list of Hyper-V VMs that currently exist on the target host if Hyper-V is installed, along with information about their attributes.
+  6. If the host has Hyper-V installed, a list of Hyper-V VMs which are on target host will be returned, along with their attributes.

 ## Options